Horseback riders on a quest for well-being

 (Alain)

-Equestrian tourism is a practice that allows visitors to discover equestrian culture, other populations, or other breeds of horses.
-This practice allows visitors to learn about their way of life, their way of riding horses, and more generally, as Fabienne said, " their means of survival" (Fabienne).
-The overall opinion of most of these interviews on the subject is that for traditional equestrian cultures, equestrian tourism will be the practice that allows discovery:
+Equestrian tourism is an activity that allows people to discover a horse culture, another community, or a different breed of horse.
+It offers the opportunity to learn about their way of life, their riding style, and, more broadly, as Fabienne put it, “their means of survival” (Fabienne).
+The overall consensus from most of these interviews on the subject is that, for traditional equestrian cultures, equestrian tourism will be the activity that enables discovery:

 “You really have to immerse yourself in the culture to truly understand it.”